thelostadventurer/thelostadventurer/README.md

 energy & hyperfixes fluctuate often

-fictkin, doubles are my friends
+fictionflicker, doubles are my friends

 cxh freely Pleasepleasepleasepleaseplease with a cherry on top!!!! esp if same fandom!
 I may cuddle with same fandom/if i see you around a lot, i am shy though!